charmbracelet/bubbletea/README.md

 ## The View Method

 At last, it’s time to render our UI.
 Of all the methods, the view is the simplest.
-We look at the  model in it's current state and use it to return a `string`.
+We look at the model in its current state and use it to return a `string`.
 That string is our UI!

 Because the view describes the entire UI of your application, you don’t have to